Week 28 pregnancy symptoms

 During week 28 of pregnancy, your body is changing quickly.
 As your baby grows, you will too, and there are certain pregnancy symptoms you may experience at this time.

 - You may start to leak colostrum from your nipples; it’s the first form of what will become breast milk.

 - The third trimester brings its own aches and pains as your baby’s development and those pregnancy hormones impact your body.
 There are benefits to exercising—some pregnancy-safe exercises can help alleviate achiness and stiffness in your body.

-The solution: Your doctor will check your blood sugar—and work with you for better health (for you and your baby) if your levels are high.
+- Up to 15% of pregnant women worldwide develop gestational diabetes.
+Your doctor will check your blood sugar and work with you for better health (for you and your baby) if your levels are high.

 - Your baby may be resting on your spine’s sciatic nerve, causing sciatica.
 You may feel shooting, sharp pain or tingling radiating from your buttocks to the back of your legs.
 To help ease the discomfort, try taking warm (not hot) baths, using a heating pad, and stretching daily.